-Create and modify marks, notes, texts and links in drawings
+Create and modify marks, notes, texts, symbols and links in drawings

 You can add many kinds of annotation objects in your drawings, such as marks, associative notes, texts, and links.
 Some of these are associative and some independent.